What is tagging?

 Tags can be added and applied when you're adding questions to your online survey or afterwards in 'Analyse responses' when you're carrying out your analysis.

-Tags are visible to the analyst, the survey owner, the Department Admin and the Site Admin.
+Tags are visible to the analyst(s), the activity owner(s), Workspace Admin(s) in that workspace and Site Admins.
 Tags are not visible to the public.

 It's possible to add tags at any stage of the process.
 We recommend that, whenever possible, you set up your tags at the same time that you set up your respondent questions.
 This will allow for consistent analysis across all responses.